 Below are some tips and facts about using your hot tub in the winter months.

 Do you have the winter blues?
 If you do, don’t stress; it’s totally normal at this time of year.
-Whether it is because you are missing the sun, feeling holed up at home or just plain tired of the dark days; hot tubs have been proven to help with these blues.
+Whether it is because you are missing the sun, feeling holed up at home for the stay at home orders or just plain tired of the dark days; hot tubs have been proven to help with these blues.

 Using your hot tub in the winter months has lots of health benefits.
 Hot tubs give you an outlet to rejuvenate and improve both your health and your temperament.
 They also give us a reason to get up off the couch and outside in the fresh air.